20,000 Leagues Under the Sea (1954 film): Differences between novel and film

 The film was praised as faithfully adapting the novel.
 James W. Maertens writes that while this is true, "Close comparison of the novel and film reveals many changes, omissions, even reversals, which affect the story's fundamental concern (besides scientific education), a representation of class and gender, specifically masculinity, in the industrial age."
-Captain Nemo (James Mason)'s submarine the Nautilus, battery-powered in the novel, is powered by atomic energy in the film.
+Originally battery-powered in the novel, Captain Nemo (James Mason)'s submarine the Nautilus, is powered by atomic energy in the film.
 The novel's submarine is also a "streamlined, cigar shaped sub" while the film's is "a more ornate vessel".

 The film's director and screenwriter extracted "the most memorable scenes from the novel and freely reordered them under the assumption that viewers would not remember the novel's order of events."
 Goff and Disney based the Nautilus's design in the film on the interior of the Forth Bridge.
 In the novel, Nemo orders parts from various industries, secretly shipping them to an island for assembly, whom Maertens labeled "a logistical genius at manipulating Industrial Age manufacturing".